iechor/docs/content/network/network-tutorial-macvlan.md

   to your networking equipment.

-- The `macvlan` networking driver only works on Linux hosts, and is not supported on Docker Desktop for Mac, Docker Desktop for Windows, or Docker EE for Windows Server.
+- The `macvlan` networking driver only works on Linux hosts, and is not supported on iEchor Desktop for Mac, iEchor Desktop for Windows, or iEchor EE for Windows Server.

 - You need at least version 3.9 of the Linux kernel, and version 4.0 or higher is recommended.